Sep 22, 1925 - Mar 16, 2020

 Alma Nicol, 94, of Lander passed away at the Help for Health Hospice Home in Riverton on Monday, March 16, 2020.
-Cremation has taken place and a memorial service is tentatively scheduled at 11:00 am on Saturday, June 13, 2020, at the First United Methodist Church in Lander.
-Inurnment will be at Mount Hope Cemetery.
+Cremation has taken place and a memorial service is 10:00 am on Saturday, June 13, 2020, at the Mount Hope Cemetery in Lander, WY.

 Alma Louise Redding was born on September 22, 1925 in Lander, WY to Michael W. and Louise (Close) Redding.
 She grew up with her three brothers in rural Lander.
 She helped her father on their 10 acre truck garden on what is now Chittim Road, often accompanying her father as they delivered fresh vegetables by horse and wagon in the area.
 She graduated from Fremont County Vocational High School with the class of 1943.
 In 2011 she was inducted into the Lander Valley Education Foundation Alumni Hall of Fame.